 It can't hurt to talk and the chances are that if you speak to them early on you'll be starting off in exactly the right direction when it comes to meeting the requirements that in the end, you are going to have to meet anyway.

 So call your local authority and ask.
 They will be able to help you navigate this sometimes complicated issue.
 Most councils that we have ever dealt with have been very helpful and most conversations we've ever had with local HMO officers have been very worthwhile.

 To help you on your way here are a few links to other articles that we have done on HMOs.
-They cover other regulatory issues such as fire and health and safety but there are other pieces on ideal room sizes, the ideal tenant profile and we even go down top nitty gritty questions such as whether or not, as landlord you should be providing a TV.
+They cover other regulatory issues such as fire and health and safety but there are other pieces on ideal room sizes, the ideal tenant profile and we even go down top nitty-gritty questions such as whether or not, as a landlord, you should be providing a TV.